ivylikethevine/saffron/README.md

 - [Cloudflare](https://developers.cloudflare.com/cloudflare-one/) - for access outside of home network.
 - [Nextcloud](https://nextcloud.com/) - for general homelab "cloud".

 If a service isn't on here yet, feel free to add it!
 Most of these are very simple applications of the excellent [linuxserver docker images](https://docs.linuxserver.io/images/).
-See creating a [saffron-styled compose](#saffron-example) for more detail on the format of `compose.yaml` and `.env.public`.
+See creating a [saffron-styled compose](#saffron-example) for more detail on the format of `compose.yaml`.
 There are also the [official docker hub images](https://hub.docker.com/u/library).

 I've also made stacks using Lissy93's well maintained [portainer template repo](https://github.com/Lissy93/portainer-templates), although this is slightly different than working from raw compose files.

-### Compatible with
+#### Compatible with

 - [obico](https://www.obico.io/docs/server-guides/install/) - 3D print failure detection notification/stopping
   - To install: